rustyio/dasht/README.md

 + DONE - Fix exception logging.
 + DONE - Automatically reduce font for value fields.
 + DONE - Count up with more resource efficiency.
-+ Rename value to metric.
++ DONE - Rename value to metric.
++ Convert plugins to Dasht namespace.
 + Custom map css.
-+ Convert plugins to Dasht namespace.
 + Update map to look up by things other than email address.
 + Remove points from the map.
 + Clear out old stats to free memory.